mindfulnessone/mindfulnessone.github.io/course-schedule.md

 - Notes: In order to fully benefit from the program, you are encouraged to set aside 20 to 40 minutes for daily home-practice, in addition to the classes.
 MBSR classes are interactive and experiential.

 [Register](/register-8week-mbsr/)

+More upcoming dates: TBA
+Be notified when the next 8-week course is scheduled [here](/notify/)

 #### Schedule for May 2020